Everybody has access to meaningful, rewarding and safe employment. An appropriate balance is maintained between paid work and other aspects of life.

 Work can also be stressful.
 People may be required to work longer hours than they want to or need to.
 The desired outcomes acknowledge that wellbeing is best served by maintaining a balance between paid work and other aspects of life including spending time with family and friends, taking part in leisure and recreational activities, and doing unpaid work such as housework and voluntary work.
 Where that balance lies will differ from person to person.

-Five indicators are used in this chapter.
-They are: the unemployment rate, the employment rate, median hourly earnings, work-related injury claims and satisfaction with work-life balance.
+Six headline indicators are used in this chapter.
+They are: the unemployment rate; the employment rate; median hourly earnings; work-related injury claims; job satisfaction; and satisfaction with work-life balance.

 The unemployment rate – unemployed persons as a proportion of the labour force – is the official measure reported by Statistics New Zealand (averaged for December years).
 To be counted as unemployed, a person must not only be out of work, they must also be available for work in the next four weeks and have actively sought work in the past four weeks.
 This accords closely with the OECD standard measure, allowing international comparisons.
 Information about long-term unemployment is also provided.